 - in addition to reform of the communications offences, there should be a review to consider whether coordinated harassment by groups of people online could be more effectively addressed by the criminal law; and

 - the glorification of violent crime online and the encouragement of self-harm online are issues should be considered in the context of the review of communications offences.

 In its White Paper published in April 2019, the Department of Digital, Culture, Media and Sport welcomed the Law Commission’s recommendations and announced that the Law Commission will immediately start work on Phase 2 of the project.

-The Law Commission will also, as an extension to this project, consider how the criminal law can address coordinated harassment by groups of people online.
+The Law Commission will also consider how the criminal law can address harassment by groups of people online and cyber-flashing.